Creating a Custom Dashboard

 angular.module("umbraco").controller("CustomWelcomeDashboardController", function ($scope,userService) {

-and then we can use the userService's promise based getCurrentUser() method to get the details of the current logged-in user:
+1. Use the userService's promise based getCurrentUser() method to get the details of the currently logged-in user:

 angular.module("umbraco").controller("CustomWelcomeDashboardController", function ($scope, userService) {